JimmyKenMerchant/raspi_pico/README.md

 ### Pedal

 * This project is making several types of guitar pedals.
+These guitar pedals is not only for guitars, but also for other instruments like keyboards and samplers.

 * Caution that this project needs an analogue circuit to receive and output the audio signal, i.e., a DC bias on receiving, low-pass filters on outputting (in case of stereo outputting, this project outputs audio signals from two PWM channels).
 For reference, [I uploaded a schematic](assets/schematics/pedal_pico.pdf).
 This schematic applies a difference amplifier referencing [A Deeper Look into Difference Amplifiers by Harry Holt](https://www.analog.com/en/analog-dialogue/articles/deeper-look-into-difference-amplifiers.html).
 The pins layout of Pico is derived from [RP_Silicon_KiCad](https://github.com/HeadBoffin/RP_Silicon_KiCad).
 Note that the 3D image for KiCad is [https://github.com/ncarandini/KiCad-RP-Pico](https://github.com/ncarandini/KiCad-RP-Pico).
 As long as an Op Amp can sink electric current, the output voltage can be negative even if the power source is only positive.
 However, the single power LM358 makes a sink on 0V (logically) at minimum.
 On the balanced monaural with a single power Op Amp, the offset of the positive is risen to OFFSET + (OFFSET / 2), and the offset of the negative is fallen to OFFSET - (OFFSET / 2).
 In my experience on developing, the current consumption with a 9V battery (actual approx. 8.6V) is approx. 35mA.